-- Provide a CLI tool for changing any of the cluster and service configurations: - Count of replicas for chosen Deployments (Prometheus) - Updating a Dex authentication connector (OpenLDAP, AD and staticUser store) - Updating the Alertmanager notification configuration - Provide a UI interface for adding, updating and deleting service specific configurations for example Dex-LDAP connector integration. - Provide a UI interface for listing MetalK8s available/supported Dex authentication Connectors - Provide a UI interface for enabling or disabling Dex authentication connectors (LDAP, Active Directory, StaticUser store) - Add a UI interface for listing Alertmanager notification systems MetalK8s will support (Slack, email)

-• Provide a UI interface for adding, modifying and deleting Alertmanager configurations from the listing above
+- Provide a CLI tool for changing any of the cluster and service configurations: - Count of replicas for chosen Deployments (Prometheus) - Updating a Dex authentication connector (OpenLDAP, AD and staticUser store) - Updating the Alertmanager notification configuration - Provide a UI interface for adding, updating and deleting service specific configurations for example Dex-LDAP connector integration. - Provide a UI interface for listing MetalK8s available/supported Dex authentication Connectors - Provide a UI interface for enabling or disabling Dex authentication connectors (LDAP, Active Directory, StaticUser store) - Add a UI interface for listing Alertmanager notification systems MetalK8s will support (Slack, email) - Provide a UI interface for adding, modifying and deleting Alertmanager configurations from the listing above

-- Document how to customize or change any given service settings using the CLI tool - Document how to customize or change any given service settings using the UI interface - Document the list of service settings which can be configured by the user
+- · Document how to customize or change any given service settings using the CLI tool - Document how to customize or change any given service settings using the UI interface - Document the list of service settings which can be configured by the user - Document the default service configurations files which are deployed along side MetalK8s addons

-- Add test that ensures that update operations on user configurations are propagated down to the various services - Add test that ensures that after a MetalK8s upgrade, we do not lose previous customizations. - Other corner cases that require testing to reduce error prone setups include: - Checking for invalid values in a user defined configuration (e.g setting the number of replicas to a string ("two")) - Checking for invalid formats in a user configuration
+- Add test that ensures that update operations on user configurations are propagated down to the various services - Add test that ensures that after a MetalK8s upgrade, we do not lose previous customizations. - Other corner cases that require testing to reduce error prone setups include: - Checking for invalid values in a user defined configuration (e.g setting the number of replicas to a string ("two")) - Checking for invalid formats in a user configuration - Add tests to ensure we could merge a service configuration at render time while keeping userdefined modifications intact

-21.5 Alerting Functionalities
+22.5 Alerting Functionalities